The Story and Inspiration Behind River Logger Black LagerMarch 25, 2015

 A guest blog by our friends from Goodwin Lumber

 Deep under the spring-fed rivers lies a rare, sunken treasure sought by many but raised by few.
 Back in the 1800s, river loggers transported gigantic bald cypress and longleaf pine trees down Florida’s rivers.
 During the trip, many fell from the rafts.
 The densest ones sank to the bottom, thought to be lost forever.
 However, a man by the name of George Goodwin realized the magnificence of these logs and began recovering them.
-This River-Recovered® pioneer found the logs to be perfectly preserved in the low oxygen environment and when milled, they yielded one of the richest patinas of any wood in the world.
+This River-Recovered® pioneer found the logs to be perfectly preserved in this low oxygen environment and when milled, they yielded one of the richest patinas (a gloss or sheen on wooden furniture produced by age and polishing) of any wood in the world.

-River Logger Black Lager is inspired by the richness and rarity of these centuries old treasures.
+River Logger Black Lager is inspired by the richness and rarity of these centuries-old treasures.
 The light and refreshing German-style black lager features a depth of color and taste exemplified by the uniqueness of antique River-Recovered® wood.
-And, with just a hint of chocolate pairing with the light bitterness of the hops, this summer treat is sure to satisfy the most distinguished of tastes.
+And, with just a hint of chocolate pairing with the light bitterness of the hops, this summer treat is sure to satisfy with the most distinguished of tastes.